 - Earns you respect and prestige: Being a law student means always upholding and fighting for justice.
 With this, you will always earn respect from the people around you.
 Additionally, law graduates are always successful in their careers, and with success comes prestige and respect.

 The University of Virginia is a public university that was established in 1819 with the major goal of educating leaders, cultivating an informed citizenry, and advancing human knowledge.
 The institution offers world-class education and is ranked among the best schools nationally.
 University of Virginia Law school does not receive government funding but depends on students’ tuition fee payments and funds from private donors.
 The school has over twenty thousand alumni worldwide.
-The student-faculty ratio in the school is 6.5 to 1.
+The student-faculty ratio in the school is 7.1 to 1.
 University of Virginia school of law utilizes a semester calendar and offers degree programs in Juris Doctor (J.D.), Doctor of Juridical Science (S.J.D.), and Master of Laws (LL.M.).
-In the 2021 Princeton Review rankings, the school was ranked number one in quality life, number one in best professors, and number four best career prospects.
+In the 2021 Princeton Review rankings, the school was ranked number one in classroom experience, quality of life and best professors, and number four in best career prospects.
 The university is accredited by the commission of colleges and Southern Association of Schools and Colleges.

 William and Mary Law school first began in 1779.
 The institution is committed to nurturing legal students to become magnificent lawyers who will bring change to the world.
 The law school offers a Juris Doctor (J.D.) and Master of Laws (LL.M.).
 Juris Doctor is a combination of Master of Business Administration & Law and Master of Arts in American Studies & Law.
 On the other hand, the Master of Laws is an American-based Legal system for internal students.
 The student-faculty ratio in the institution is 7.4 to 1.
 The school allows students who want to jointly take another degree besides the program.
 The school is ranked among the top law schools in Virginia because of its level of excellence.
 The university is accredited by the commission of colleges and Southern Association of Schools and Colleges.